Bronson, Florida

 Bronson is a town and the county seat of Levy County, Florida, United States.
 The population was 1,140 at the 2020 census, up from 1,113 at the 2010 census.
 It is part of the Gainesville metropolitan area, Florida.
+The Bronson Speedway is on its outskirts.

 History

-Bronson began as a settlement in 1839 that was named after a judge, Isaac H. Bronson, who was an early settler to the Florida territory before it became a state.
+Bronson began as a settlement in 1839 that was named after a judge, Isaac H. Bronson, who was an early settler to the Florida Territory before it became a state.
 Before the community's renaming, it was originally known as “Chunky Pond” after the Native American name, “Chuckahaha.”

 Despite being settled since the early 19th century, and being Levy County's county seat since 1874, the Town of Bronson wasn't officially incorporated as a municipality until the mid-20th century, in 1951.

 Geography

-The approximate coordinates for the Town of Bronson is located near the northeast corner of Levy County, at (29.448784, –82.636314).
+The Town of Bronson is located near the northeast corner of Levy County.

 According to the United States Census Bureau, the town has a total area of 11.0 sqkm, of which 10.8 sqkm is land and 0.2 sqkm, or 2.10%, is water.